JeanXL/CatsVSDogs/ReadME.txt

-## This project is a tutorial about image classification.
+This project is a tutorial about image classification.
+TF2.3
+train and quantization